-Having spent the night before camping and waking up feeling the effects of the homemade vodka, the drive to the springs had been a little challenging, for us and for the drivers!
+The Tsenkher Hot Springs were so so needed when we finally arrived.
+The night before had been spent camping and staying with the local family.
+Waking up feeling the effects of the homemade vodka, the drive to the springs had been a little challenging, for us and for the drivers!
+It was an amazing night (read more here) but the next day was more of a struggle.

 We took a track that weaved through the trees, before stopping at a beautiful vista looking down the beautiful valley.
 It was very different to previous scenery we had seen in Mongolia, and breathing in the cool air felt like medicine.

+The first thing to do in Tsenkher Hot Springs is to appreciate the scenery.
 We spent the morning hiking around the nearby hills (mountains) and see the sources of the hot springs.
 Despite the cloudy day, it was a lovely and slightly challenging walk.
-I did bale before the last peak and headed back down..
+I did bale before the last peak and headed back down.

-While we were staying in Tsenkher we got the chance to ride the local horses.
+One of the most amazing things I did in Tsenkher Hot Springs was getting the chance to ride the local horses.
 I used to ride a long time ago, and really miss it, so I was really excited to have a chance to do this.
-The Mongolian horses are described as semi wild, but they were easy to ride and very responsive.
+These Mongolian horses are described as semi wild, but they were easy to ride and very responsive.
 It was also a fantastic way to get out and about and spend more time in the mountains.
 On the way back the horses sensed they were heading home and picked up the pace.
 I decided to let them be and enjoyed the canter back.